TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/insight-assembly-name-invalid.md

 2. Ensure that PowerShell 5.1 or above is installed
 3. If PowerShell version is not 5.1 or above, upgrade to latest version.* * Install latest Az module version and restart the PowerShell session.
 4. Attempt to import AzFilesHybrid Module again.
-5. If this does not help resolve the issue, please further escalate the issues using escalation path defined [here](https://supportability.visualstudio.com/AzureVMPOD/_wiki/wikis/AzureVMPOD/275760/Azure-Storage-AD-DS-Authentication-for-File-Storage?anchor=escalation).